CELEBRATING 30 YEARS OF EXCELLENCE

 A relatively small blood sample is required for a syphilis test.

-Using a lancet (a small needle), your finger will be pricked and a few drops of blood will be used as the sample.
+A finger-prick sample is taken with a lancet (a small needle), a few drops of blood are all that are needed as the sample.

-If you have symptoms of an STI, perhaps Syphilis, you shouldn’t delay testing.
+If you have symptoms of an STI, you should not delay testing.

 How will I receive my result?